bhalooad1/veritasfin/SPACE_END_DETECTION.md

 # Space End Detection & Summary Generation

-Automatically detects when a Twitter Space ends and generates a tweet-ready summary.
+Automatically detects when an X Space ends and generates a tweet-ready summary.

 ## How It Works